2 people dead in Southern California fireworks explosion

 ONTARIO, Calif.
 (AP) — Two people were killed when a large fireworks stash exploded Tuesday in inland Southern California, setting off a series of blasts that shattered windows across the residential neighborhood and sent up a huge plume of smoke, authorities said.

-Authorities — including the FBI — are investigating the explosion of commercial-grade fireworks in Ontario, about 35 miles (56 kilometers) east of Los Angeles.
+Authorities — including the FBI — are investigating the explosion of what were believed to be commercial-grade fireworks in Ontario, about 35 miles (56 kilometers) east of Los Angeles.
 About 50 firefighters still worked to douse the flames three hours after the initial blast.

 Fireworks are illegal in Ontario, as they are in many California cities.
 Ontario Police Chief Mike Lorenz said officers have been called to the area in the past on reports of fireworks being set off.